roddicki/Creating_with_Data/intro-pt3.md

 </html>
 ```
 There are two steps to implementing this.
+1. Create some code that logs the time as the video plays back and fires a trigger after 5 seconds
 First in the JavaScript create a variable that targets the video tag so that its properties can be accessed.
 Then create a function  that is triggered by the timeupdate event.

 Check it works by console logging the timeupdate
 ```JavaScript